-- "The 2013 Volvo S80 is a sensible alternative to flashier luxury sedans, but its anonymous looks and largely forgettable driving experience dull the car's appeal." -- Edmunds
+- "The 2014 Volvo S80 is a sensible alternative to flashier, more expensive luxury sedans, but its anonymous looks and forgettable driving experience dull its appeal." -- Edmunds

 Other Cars to Consider

-The 2013 Volvo S80 seats five and has standard front-wheel drive.
-A 3.2-liter six-cylinder engine and six-speed automatic transmission come standard in 3.2 models, while the S80 T6 AWD adds a more powerful, turbocharged 3.0-liter six-cylinder engine and all-wheel drive.
-Each model is offered in three trims: base, Premier Plus and Platinum.
-Each trim adds to the S80’s list of interior features.
-For 2013, the S80 gains standard rain-sensing windshield wipers, headlight washers and push-button start, but is otherwise unchanged.
-As a result, this overview uses applicable research and reviews from 2007 through 2012, as well as the current model year.
+The 2014 Volvo S80 is a five-seat sedan with front-wheel drive.
+A 3.2-liter, six-cylinder engine and six-speed automatic transmission come standard in 3.2 models, while the S80 T6 AWD has a more powerful, turbocharged, 3.0-liter, six-cylinder engine and all-wheel drive.
+Both models are offered in three trims: base, Premier Plus and Platinum.
+The Volvo S80’s last full redesign was for model year 2007, and since it sees no major changes for 2014, this overview uses applicable research and reviews from prior model years.